gyzzyang-18/George-Personal/content/home/experience.md

         * Using C++ and Python to analyze Logfiles extracted from Ebooks written by Dr. Barbara Ericson
         * Using R language to organize data and to create visual presentations
         * Identifying patterns from the results of the Logfile analysis

-       Responsibilities include:

-        * Using C++ and Python to analyze Logfiles extracted from Ebooks written by Dr. Barbara Ericson
-        * Using R language to organize data and to create visual presentations
-        * Identifying patterns from the results of the Logfile analysis

   - title: Undergraduate Research Assistant
     company: University of Michigan, School of information